Frequently Asked Questions

 The statue will remain in its current location until late fall 2020 when it will be moved to the Holton Plaza to accommodate the final phase of the utility project.
 The statue will be back in its original location in late fall 2021.

 The clock will be removed in the fall 2018 and stored on campus in Mason’s warehouse.
-It will be returned to its final location on the new Wilkins Plaza in late 2019/early 2020.
+It will be returned to its final location on the new Wilkins Plaza in summer 2020.

 We do anticipate noise during the project, particularly during the demolition phases.
 The contractor will work with the university on noise restrictions, including quiet hours and daily work hours.